Kim Kardashian Bares Breasts, Shares Soul Food Cooking Amid Weight Loss Stress

 Khloe Kardashian provides her with fitness inspiration.

-“[Khloe] does these workouts with these sauna suits underneath,” shared Kim.
+“[Khloe] does these workouts with these sauna suits underneath…I’ve never seen someone so focused,” revealed Kardashian.

 Kim recently tried the sweat suit approach herself, but Shape magazine cautioned that it’s not safe.